Last Picture of You

 An intention for this project, was to encourage conversations about an important fact of life, death.
 Both practical and reflective.
 How might we want to our funerals to go?
 How might we want our lives to be reflected on and lived…

-The responses will form some of the pages here.
-One response a day will be ‘released’ on this website from 21 September 2023 in line with the Deptford X festival running from 22 September to 1 October 2023.
+A response a day was ‘released’ on this websitein line with the Deptford X festival running from 22 September to 1 October 2023.

 Percy Street Riots